What are keywords?

 Don’t jump into targeting the keyword with SEO.
 Test it using Google Ads.
 Run a small campaign using the “exact match” option.
-This helps you find out how much traffic the keyword generates when given a high positioning.
+This helps you figure out how much search volume & traffic the keyword generates when given a high positioning.

 D) Track it.

 Run the campaign for 24 hours, and look at the number of conversions you get for a few hundred clicks.
 Let’s say your test led to 10,000 impressions and 300 clicks in 24 hours.
 Of those clicks, 20 people converted into customers.
 They generated a total of $1800 in revenue.
 That means one visitor is worth ~$6 in revenue.

 That’s from a 3% Click-Through Rate (CTR).
 SEO can achieve an average of 31.75% if you obtain the top ranking.
 A 30% click-through rate on those 10,000 impressions means 3,000 clicks.

 And that equates to $18,000 in revenue per day.
 That’s a worthwhile niche keyword.